SACGF/variantgrid_docs/annotation/variant_details.md

 ## Transcripts

 Variant annotation is calculated for each transcripts overlapping a variant.
 You can select each of the different transcripts to change which is being displayed.
+A transcript can be labelled as [Representative](transcript_choice.md) (most damaging for variant shown on analysis grid) or canonical (transcript chosen for gene by RefSeq/Ensembl)

 ## Samples